sal55/langs/Features.md

 So they are two complementary languages, which *share the same syntax*, have largely the same features, and are designed to interact with each other.
 But one is static, the other dynamic.
 (Imagine if C and Python had the same syntax.)

 ### Case insensitivity
 This might seen an odd one, but since modern languages tend to be case-sensitive, to me case-insensitivity confers a number of advantages, that I won't go into (I'm not fighting that battle).
-The downside: if you want to use `abc Abc ABC` to all mean different things, then you're out of luck.
+The downside: if you want to use `abc Abc ABC` to all mean different things, then you're out of luck, unless ...

 ### Backtick
  This is the \` character that can be prepended to any identifier, which gives two useful attributes: